Erasmus+ funding for teachers and schools — explained

 - Ongoing annual funding (no per-project application)

-Youth Exchanges
+Youth Exchanges (non-formal)

-For youth organisations and schools
+For youth organisations (and schools acting as youth orgs)

 Working with a different Erasmus+ Key Action?
 We can tailor our courses and programmes to fit other funding types too.